Stress Management in Dubai - psychologist Diana Tutschek

 In terms of acute stress (over hours, short-term), both higher levels of glutamate and augmented glutamate receptors could promote adaptive responses to stress and enhanced cognitive processes, facilitating classical conditioning, working memory and associative learning.
 Adaptive responses refer to a biologically ‘tuned’ system allowing survival and thriving in a constantly changing environment.

 However, in the condition of chronic stress (over days and longer), increases in cortisol result in excitotoxicity and damage to brain cells.
-Glutamate becomes toxic to brain cells as, chronically, glial cells can not clear overabundant glutamate from the extracellular space.
+Glutamate becomes toxic to brain cells as, chronically, glial cells can not clear the overabundant neurotransmitter from the extracellular space.
 Raised cortisol levels and increased glutamate released over the long term cause alterations in cell gene expression resulting in shrinkage and reduction of dendrites and a reduction of spine synaptic density on nerve cells in the PFC.

-Stress Management in Dubai: The Importance of Managing Stress at Home and Work
+The Importance of Managing Stress at Home and Work

 HPA Axis Image by brgfx on Freepik